Learn and study general biblical subjects with a Bible quiz.

 The Israelites and Philistines were in a battle.

-David, the young shepherd, came to the battlefield with food for the soldiers.
+David left his herd to come to the battlefield with food for the soldiers.

 Upon hearing the giant boasting and issuing a challenge, David answered it and slew Goliath with his sling and smooth stone.